-In addition to these criteria, you also must have a solid return policy in place, strong customer service support, and a minimum of at least 100 orders fulfilled in the last 30 days.
-Walmart uses these criteria to make sure that sellers can hold up their end of the bargain when customers request free 2-Day Shipping.
+In addition to these criteria, you must also have a solid return policy in place and strong customer support.
+You must have been a Walmart Marketplace Seller for at least 90 days OR fulfilled a minimum of 100 orders.
+Walmart uses these criteria to make sure that sellers can hold up their end of the bargain when customers request Free 2-Day Shipping.

-When you sell on Walmart, you have a huge opportunity to increase your sales since only a few sellers on the site use 2-Day Shipping.
-You have a better chance of standing out—especially when shoppers filter for quick shipping—and growing your business quicker than a seller that focuses more on selling on just one marketplace, like Amazon.
+You also have a huge opportunity to increase your sales since only a few sellers on the site use 2-Day Shipping.
+You have a better chance of standing out—especially when shoppers filter for quick shipping—and growing your business faster than a seller that focuses more on selling on just one marketplace, like Amazon.

 - Improved search ranking.
-We’ve found that products with the 2-Day Shipping tag tend to appear closer to the top of search results.
+We’ve found that the Walmart TwoDay Shipping tag helps optimize product listings as they tend to appear closer to the top of search results.
 The higher up your products are in searches, the better your chances of getting sales.

 - Included in filtered searches.
 When customers who buy at the last minute or just want fast shipping filter by 2-Day Shipping, your products appear first, which improves your chances of closing more sales.

 - Gain Buy Box prominence.
 Compared to other third-party sellers selling the same products, the 2-Day Shipping tag gets your products purchased sooner even if your prices are slightly higher than the competition.

 - Experience an overall sales lift.
 Free 2-Day Shipping is an untapped opportunity for a site like Walmart with over 100 million unique visitors per month.
 With so few sellers using this tag to flag their products, it puts your products in front of your target audience when they filter by shipping options.

 - Speeds up the buying process.
 Tags help customers find and sort through what they’re looking for quickly, so they can buy sooner rather than later.